Duy-Phuong/react-docs/react-maximilan.md

 rarely use react hook to update your state there is a more elegant way of updating your state or managing your component based on external properties

-Get snapshot of use state, restore the scrolling position before update happen ComponentDidMount => cause re-render when update state
+getSnapshotBeforeUpdate => Get snapshot of use state, restore the scrolling position before update happen ComponentDidMount => không nên use sync: cause re-render when update state

+shouldComponentUpdate => có update hay không?

 **Practice**
 Person.js